LCA-EET/Lichdom/README.md

 - Unlike a typical Lich in BG2, you have no racial immunity to spells of a certain level.

-- All Liches start with their phylactery - a cloak called the Shroud of the Lich.
-This shroud is unstealable and undroppable.
-(For technical reasons, the Lich's phylactery - the Shroud of the Lich - is put onto an item instead of something else like a slotless script.)

-- Because a phylactery is undroppable, it remains permanently equipped in your cloak slot while it is on your person.
-Your phylactery must be on you for you to auto-revive out of combat.
-(This auto-revival normally happens immediately after combat ends, but the script may need a few seconds to catch up.)

 By default, your phylactery can't break upon your character's death, but this can be configured to have a chance of breaking upon death.

-Regardless of settings, certain SoA events _will_ remove CHARNAME's (the protagonist's) phylactery for a time.

 - The UI changes your displayed race to Lich.
 Mechanically, you're still a member of your original race such as Human or Gnome.